-Handlebar ends: Make sure the handlebar grips are secure and in good condition.
+Handlebar ends: Make sure the handlebar grips are secure and in good condition, with no cuts, tears, or worn out areas.
 If not, have your dealer replace them.
 Make sure the handlebar ends and extensions are plugged.
 If not, have your dealer plug them before you ride.
 If the handlebars have bar end extensions, make sure they are clamped tight enough so you can't twist them.

-A WARNING: Loose or damaged handlebar grips or extensions can cause you to lose control and fall.
+WARNING: Loose or damaged handlebar grips or extensions can cause you to lose control and fall.
 Unplugged handlebars or extensions can cut you and cause serious injury in an otherwise minor accident.